davidlaprade/davidlaprade.github.io/_posts/2020-05-26-covid-hospitaliztion-rates.md

 Start with some obvious claims:

->  (1)  % hospitalizated in age group = hospitalizations due to infection / number of infections
+>  (1)  % hospitalized in age group = hospitalizations due to infection / number of infections

 >  (2)  number of infections = population * infection rate

 Putting these together, we get:

->  (3)  % hospitalizated in age group = hospitalizations due to infection / (population * infection rate)
+>  (3)  % hospitalized in age group = hospitalizations due to infection / (population * infection rate)

 But NYC hasn't published total hospitalizations by age group.
 They only publish [hospitalization rate _per 100k